brymck/translazen/README.md

     git clone git://github.com/brymck/pp_yaku_zen.git
     cp pp_yaku_zen/pp_yaku_zen.ppa %AppData%\Microsoft\Addins

+If it gives you a "permission denied" message, most likely you still have an instance of PowerPoint running.
+If you can verify that's not the case, there's something wacky going on with user permissions.

 Open PowerPoint and select the add-in:

 * 2007+: Office Button > PowerPoint Options > Add-Ins > Select "PowerPoint